What is a Legal Number Plate

-A legal number plate has to meet exact standards and regulations.
+To answer it we will provide information on what elements need to be on a number plate.
+Alongside details of the Registrations font type and size, plus all its exclusion zones and spacing.
+In addition we will cover the optional plate extras for you too, such as side badges, lips and 3D digits.
+A legal number plate also has to meet exacting British Standards and Regulations.
 These rules govern what is on the plate together with rules on its physical characteristics.
 You can find details of all these requirements in the sections below.

 Number Plate Elements